cullen-kennedy/Amazons-Game/README.md

 Read more about *Game of the Amazons* [here!](https://en.wikipedia.org/wiki/Game_of_the_Amazons)

 ## Roadmap
-1. Local 2 player game - Inludes changing current online opponent player representation
+1. Local 2 player game option -- in progress
 2. Allow Player to rejoin existing game after disconnection.
 3. Chatbox
 4. Room management improvements including available room selection.